 If your team senses you’re playing a game, they’ll spend a lot of time working to figure out the rules.
 In fact, if you’ve got surface success, they’ll be taking notes to learn to play it too.
-All that contagious facade building pulls hearts and mind from the important mission at hand.
+All that contagious facade building pulls hearts and minds from the important mission at hand.
+Authenticity saves energy.

 4. You’re their lifeline

 Particularly in a big organization, the immediate leader makes all the difference.
 You can’t outsource authentic leadership, not even to your boss, or to HR.
 They want to hear the story from you, and they want to know you’re not reading talk-points crafted from someone else.
 If they can’t trust you to be genuine where will they turn?
 That answer may be really dangerous.

 5. They want to be like you- maybe

 Some folks on your team have serious aspirations to move up in the scene.
 But they don’t want to lose their souls in the process.
 They’re watching you looking to see how you handle the pressure.
 Do you stay true to who you are, or are you being groomed to be “just like THEM.”

 They’ve got ideas and solutions, but your team wants to ensure they’ll have a receptive audience.
 If you’re afraid to share with them, they’ll be reluctant to share with you.